Montags24/market-research-challenge/README.md

 [Strategies for Capitalizing on Gen Z's Growing Influence](https://www.forbes.com/sites/forbesbusinesscouncil/2024/03/06/strategies-for-capitalizing-on-gen-zs-growing-influence/?sh=431986691619)

-Teen Profiles: Gen Z Research

-Gen Z: Challenges and Opportunities on Social Media

-What Age Do Kids Get Phones, Tablets, Laptops?

-Meet the Next Consumer: How Gen Z are Taking New Reality

-The Next Next Consumer: Understanding Gen Z

-How Leading Questions and Acquiescence Bias Can Impact Surveys

-Strategies for Capitalizing on Gen Z's Growing Influence

 # Market Research Challenge

 This repository contains the solution to the Inversity Challenge titled "Reimagining Market Research: How can technology help us work out what people are thinking and turn these insights into action?".